-Note to Readers– This is Part Three of a continuing Weekly Serial Story freely shared only here for followers of my Writing Blog.
-If you missed the beginning, you can catch up here for Part 1 and Part 2.
+Note to Readers– This is Chapter Three of a continuing Weekly Serial Story freely shared only here for followers of my Writing Blog.
+If you missed the beginning, you can catch up HERE for the first two chapters.

 Twas after midnight, before the dawning.

 Before sparrows were stretching and sleepily yawning.

 Following what seemed an endless day of ostriches picketing and protesting in front of the cabin and with ear-splitting ostrich chants still ringing in our ears (“No Ostriches – No Stories!”), a welcome and restful night’s sleep was uppermost in our minds.
 I looked forward to hitting the sack early and pulling the covers up over my head with the same childlike eagerness and anticipation of Christmas Eve.

 With a nightly cup of chamomile tea to soothe jangled nerves, I wished Little Red Bear “good night” and off to bed I went.
 Mentally and physically exhausted, sleep soon followed as peace and quiet had finally returned to Honey Hill, reassuring that even angry ostriches must rest their vocal chords at some point.